bosch-io/iot-things-examples/digitaltwin-example/README.md

 ## Only required for device integration/simulation: Use an existing or request a new Bosch IoT Hub tenant

-Use the Sandbox of Bosch IoT Hub or request your own evaluation tenant.
-See [http://docs.bosch-iot-hub.com/] for details.
+Request your own tenant for the Bosch IoT Hub (beta): see [http://docs.bosch-iot-hub.com/] for details.

-After you have both instances (Things and Hub) in place, you can setup the integration between the tww.
+After you have both instances (Things and Hub) in place, you can setup the integration between the two.
 See [here](https://things.s-apps.de1.bosch-iot-cloud.com/dokuwiki/doku.php?id=005_dev_guide:006_message:007_protocol_bindings:amqp10_binding) for background information.

 ## Prepare users (subjects) for each microservice